 Couples: Take an evening dinner boat cruise on the River Spree.

 History buffs: Experience daily life under communist rule in East Germany at the DDR Museum.

-Local time: Berlin is 1 hour ahead of GMT/UK time
+Local time: Berlin is one hour ahead of GMT/UK time.

 Fly to: Tegel International Airport (TXL), 8 km northwest of the city centre.
 Schönefeld (SXF) is situated 20 km southeast of Berlin.
 The new Berlin Brandenburg Airport is scheduled to open in 2016.